stereobooster/braindb/notes/use-cases.md

 # Usecases

-## Astro integration

-There are two ways:

-- use CLI: watch files in some folder and output to `src/content` and then use `astro:content` for generated markdown files
-- use BraindDB directly, similar how one can integrate Contentful or any other 3rd-party content provider

 ## Obvious cases

 |                  | Output    | convert wiki-links | find broken links | build backlinks | build graph |